Technologies is pleased to announce we have added the BFNG10 ESD ionizing gun to

 wires, or slivers.

 ESD jackets, also commonly known as ESD smocks, ESD lab coats or ESD garments, offer protection from electrostatic fields generated by clothing on the user’s body.
 ESD jackets are worn where ever static damage is a concern.
-ESD jackets are designed to be antistatic and low tribocharging because they constructed out of polyester or cotton (or a blend of both) impregnated with a grid of woven conductive fibers.
+ESD jackets differ from common work garments because they are made with a grid of conductive fibers throughout.
 The grid creates a “Faraday Cage” effect around the body of the operator that shields charges generated from the operators clothing from damaging ESD sensitive devices.
+The conductive fibers also lowers the static charge generation of the jacket(also refereed as tribocharging) to a safe level.

 ESD jackets are the most visible sign of ESD protection and any facility that mandates ESD garments demonstrates a commitment ESD protection.
 ESD jackets are a recommended addition to a program that already includes typical grounding measures, such as wrist straps and heel grounders.
 This is because of the potential hazard of the operator’s clothing.
 The ESD TR20.20-2008 states: “While a person may be grounded using a wrist strap or other grounding methods, that does not mean that insulative clothing fabrics can dissipate a charge to that person’s skin and then to ground.
 Personnel clothing usually is electrically separate or isolated from the body.”